Stuttering Speech Therapy Services

 Anticipation and fear can grow and become a predominant component and fuel the physical expression of stuttering.
 These avoidance behaviors can interfere greatly with effective communication and quality of life.

-If not identified and treated early, stuttering and more importantly, resistance to stuttering, often impacts social, emotional, and educational development.
-This can greatly limit one’s ability to fully participate in life or to achieve one’s social or occupational goals.
+If not identified and treated early, stuttering and more importantly, resistance to stuttering and negative experiences with stuttering, often impacts social, emotional, and educational development.
+Some also experience stuttering as traumatic.
+All of this can greatly limit one’s ability to fully participate in life or to achieve one’s social or occupational goals.
+The nervous system can become very dysregulated and the brain can get caught in loops of thinking and anticipating and re-living.

 Cluttering vs Stuttering